opendocsg/opendoc-supreme-court-judgements/2019_SGHC_1/report.md

 ## Background

-3       The defendants are two sisters, who are the surviving beneficiaries (“the Beneficiaries”) of the estate of their late father, Mr Lalwani Gobind Bherumal (“the Testator”).[\[note: 1\]](#Ftn_1) The plaintiff, Mr Lalwani Ashok Bherumal, is the sole executor and trustee of the estate (“the Executor”), and is the younger brother of the Testator and uncle of the defendants.[\[note: 2\]](#Ftn_2)
+3       The defendants are two sisters, who are the surviving beneficiaries (“the Beneficiaries”) of the estate of their late father, Mr Lalwani Gobind Bherumal (“the Testator”).[^1] The plaintiff, Mr Lalwani Ashok Bherumal, is the sole executor and trustee of the estate (“the Executor”), and is the younger brother of the Testator and uncle of the defendants.[^2]

 4       The Testator passed away on 9 July 1999.
 His son, Lalwani Ameet Gobind, was named as an executor, trustee and a beneficiary under the Testator’s handwritten will (“the Will”), but died on 20 March 2002.
-With his passing, the Beneficiaries became equally entitled to their father’s estate (“the Estate”), and the plaintiff became the sole executor and trustee of the Estate.[\[note: 3\]](#Ftn_3)
+With his passing, the Beneficiaries became equally entitled to their father’s estate (“the Estate”), and the plaintiff became the sole executor and trustee of the Estate.[^3]

 5       On 7 April 2015 the Beneficiaries commenced Suit 323 of 2015 (“Suit 323”) against the Executor for the recovery of sums misappropriated and for accounts to be taken.